 Unit can be built in the Homeland of the Nation, regardless of whether there is a city there or not.

 Unit can be built at a Friendly city within the Homeland Build Zone of the nation.

 Unit type can be built at a controlled Steppe region within the nation.
-This region does not have to be within the Homeland Build Zone of the CSR nation.
+This region does not have to be within the Homeland Build Zone of the nation.

 Unit can be built in a controlled region within the Homeland Build Zone of the nation.
-CRH
+FC CSR

-CHARTS AND TABLES PA Unit type can be built in a Port Area within the Homeland Build Zone of the nation.
-PC Unit type can be built at a Port City within the Homeland Build Zone of the nation.
-(Cargo) Carrying capacity of ship unit.
-Cargo Cost of the unit to be carried by a ship.
+CRH Unit type can be built in a Port Area within the Homeland Build Zone of the nation.
+Unit type can be built at a Port City within the Homeland Build Zone of the nation.
+Carrying capacity of ship unit.
+PA PC